Food is trendier than ever. In Norway you’ll find a food festival in almost every nook.

-Rustad is in charge of planning the Trondersk Food Festival at Trondheim Square 4–6 August.
-They’re expecting approximately 200 000 visitors during the festival weekend, which according to Rustad makes it Norway’s biggest market for food producers.
+Rustad is in charge of planning the Trondersk Food Festival at Trondheim Square.
+They’re expecting approximately 200,000 visitors during the festival weekend, which according to Rustad makes it Norway’s biggest market for food producers.

 “Especially the younger generations are interested in food and knowing the history of what they’re eating” she says.

 “I think people today in general are more interested in food” Mathias Steinbru in Trobbelskyter says.
-Trobbelskyter is the company behind the Oslo food festival Gatesmak, 4 June and 6 August.
+Trobbelskyter is the company behind the Oslo food festival Gatesmak.
 Like Rustad he thinks the younger generations are far more invested in sustainable food production and consumption.

 “This development challenges the food industry to create new products, resulting in a bigger diversity” he says.

 Heidi Roneid agrees.
-She is the head of Oslo Vegetarian festival, that took place last weekend and attracted more than 6000 visitors.
+She is the head of Oslo Vegetarian festival, that attracted more than 6,000 visitors in 2016.

 “People would like to know how the food is made, and that the farmers are well paid.
 Quality is important, and we want to know the whole lifecycle of the food we’re eating” she says.